 If you see something that looks like the picture shown here, then pat yourself on the back.
 And exhale.
 Your homebuilt computer is alive!

-If you don't know what something means, leave it alone.
-Use the default settings unless you know what you are doing.
+- If you don't know what a setting means, leave it alone.
+Don't change any settings unless you know what you are doing.

-- Make sure the date and time are correct before installing the OS.
+- Make sure the date and time (and time zone or UTC offset, if those settings exist) are correct before installing the OS.
 Incorrect dates and times can cause all sorts of problems.

-Once you've finished CMOS setup, saved the settings, and rebooted, you're ready to install the operating system.
+Once you've finished CMOS setup, saved the settings, and rebooted, you're ready to reboot into the boot media and install the operating system.

 What if it doesn't work?

 Stay calm.
 And don't cry.
 Unless you're a little kid.
 Then you can cry if you want.